dontdrinkandroot/sd-webui-forge-neo.docker/.aiassistant/rules/general.md

 It uses version (tag) 2.7 of forge-neo.
 The resulting image should be called `dontdrinkandroot/sd-webui-forge-neo:2.7-cuda`.
 The dockerfile is cleanly documented so decisions taken and the reasoning behind it can be clearly understood.
+We want to keep the image size minimal by using a multi-stage build.

 ### Caddy